Newcomers & Visitors

 Visiting Christ Church

-We welcome you to attend any of our worship services (7:45 a.m., 9:00 a.m. & 11:00 a.m. most Sundays - 7:45 a.m. & 10:00 a.m. in summer).
+We welcome you to attend our Sunday or Wednesday worship services.
 Please make yourself known to us by signing the visitor register.
 Our greeters will be available to help answer any questions and provide additional information about our ministries.